bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 58°
+- 55°
-- Mostly Cloudy
+- Light Rain
-- 71% humidity
+- 77% humidity
-- 5 mph wind
+- 6 mph wind
-- 86% cloud cover
+- 100% cloud cover
 - 33 AQI 🟩
 - 0.1 inches of rain in the past 24 hours
-- 0.31 inches of rain expected in the next 48 hours
+- 0.07 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>